America's Quilting History

 Often a motif was appliqued in the center.
 The early appliqued centers and borders were usually done in the broderie perse style that involved cutting out images from printed fabric then sewing them onto the quilt's center and borders.
 Appliqué was dominant on medallion quilts until the latter 1700s.

-As piecing became more common the medallion centers were sometimes pieced often with one of the various star block patterns.
+As piecing became more common even the medallion centers were sometimes pieced, often with one of the various star block patterns.
 Star patterns were some of the earliest used for pieced blocks.
 Hexagon mosaic patterns were also used for the centers of some medallion quilts.
-Barbara Brackman places the earliest star patterns in the 1830s and dates the earliest known hexagon patterns at 1817.
-1
+Barbara Brackman places the earliest documented star patterns in the 1830s and dates the earliest known hexagon patterns at 1817.
+3

 Multiple Quilt Border Patterns

-Although the centers of many medallion quilts were exquisite, just as fascinating are the numerous styles of borders and quilt border patterns to be found on these quilts.
+Although the centers of many medallion quilts were exquisite, just as fascinating are the numerous styles seen in the multiple borders on these quilts.
 As mentioned above the earlier quilts were appliqued in the center and these quilts usually had applique in the borders as well.
 In time piecing was also used in the borders in fact some quilts in this style included both applique and piecing.

 While some medallion quilts had just a few borders leaving the central area as dominant others involved a great many borders dwarfing the center.
 These can be the most intriguing as you examine the borders and enjoy their variation.